HOW IT WILL WORK?

 How do I Apply?

-The application deadline for the 2017 HealthTech Challenge is 23:59 on Friday 31st March.
+The application deadline for the 2018 HealthTech Challenge is 23:59 on Wednesday 14th March.
 You will need to submit a short powerpoint presentation describing your idea and a 2 minute video elevator pitch.
-Detailed judging criteria can be found here.
+For details, please click here.

 Please prepare a 6 slide presentation describing your idea.
 The exact format is up to you, but keep our judging criteria in mind when putting things together.
 A good presentation should cover: